jbisanz/AmpliconSeq/wetlab_protocols/1_DNAExtraction.md

 # Protocol 1 - HTP DNA Extraction

 ## Theory
 Ideally we want a high-throughput extraction method that is scalable and would allow for direct sequencing and qPCR analysis that has internal controls to ensure accuracy and reproducibility of microbial profiles.
 After testing a number of protocols, we have been using the ZymoBIOMICS magnetic capture protocol which is scalable and can be partially automated.
 While yeilds from fecal are on the low side ~10ng/ul, sequencing of controls shows even lysis and it is possible to recover extremely low concentrations of bacteria in low biomass samples. **To facilitate downstream analysis, a template is provided in resources/TrackingSheet.xlsx.
 Use this file to layout your DNA extractions.** Ideally each plate should include at least 2 negative controls (just extracting water) and a positive control (ex. zymo community standard).
 Randomly layout negative and positive controls on plate and avoid laying out samples both within and between plates following experimental variables.
 For example: do not put all disease samples on one plate, and controls on another as this could introduce a false signal due to batch effects.
 Note, either lysing plates/strips or individual tubes can be used (see ordering information below); however, individual tubes are recommended if cross contamination is unacceptable in study design.
 The Biospec Mini-beadbeater-96 can lyse 48 samples at a time.
+Yield is sufficient for amplicon or Nextera-style metagenomic libraries as desired.

 *Note: Before starting, ensure you have all reagents.
 Non-communical reagents are indicated below.*